Tamaki Legal Experience

 We represent claimants in both of the current Kaupapa Maori inquiries.
 Kaupapa Maori inquiries concern both historical and contemporary Treaty claims and they are conducted on a national basis (as opposed to a district-wide basis).
 The first inquiry concerns the military service of Maori war veterans and the effect of that service on them and on their whanau.
 The second relates to health services and outcomes for Maori.
 The next two Kaupapa Inquiries are now in the beginning phases, the third being the Mana Wahine Inquiry and the fourth, the Housing Policy and Services Inquiry.
 Our participation in the first of these inquiries has provided us with the necessary experience for involvement in future inquiries of this nature.

 We also act for various whanau, hapu and iwi in relation to applications pursuant to the Marine and Coastal Area Act 2011.
 If successful these applications will confirm the rights and interests that our clientele have in their foreshore and seabed areas.
 The cost of preparing and presenting these applications is met by the Office of Treaty Settlements.

-Recently, the firm decided to take on clients with family law, employment law and environmental law-related issues.
+Recently, the firm decided to take on clients with environmental law-related issues.